a327ex/emoji-merge/README.md

     ...
 ```

-But yea, there's not much to it.
-It's a very simple mixin because I just don't need that much for the kinds of games I'm making now.
+There's not much to it because I just don't need that much for the kinds of games I'm making now.

 ## Shake